Month 3, Day 9, Tuesday 6:00 a.m.

 Oliver’s fingers kneaded at the muscles of his neck.
 “I am making every reasonable preparation, Sebastien,” he said tiredly.
 “And we don’t even know that something will go wrong.
-You’ve done plenty of missions for me that haven’t resulted in combat.
+You’ve participated in plenty of missions for me that haven’t resulted in combat.
 Most of the secret meetings, putting up the emergency response flags, and even this recent work against the Gervins.
 When things have been a little more dangerous, you’ve still acquitted yourself admirably.
 We’re in this together, or haven’t you realized?
 When the Morrows are safely locked away, you’ll be safer, too.
 Why are you so resistant to the idea?”

-She glared at him for a long few seconds.
+She glared at him for a few long seconds.
 “I’ll need to prepare.
 We need to prepare.
 If I’m going to be involved, I need to be sure things are done right.
-It’s going to be difficult, on such short notice.
+It’s going to be difficult on such short notice.
 Stars above, I don’t have time for this.”

 Taking a deep breath to fortify herself, she squared her shoulders, lifted her jaw, and said, “Let us discuss the payment first.”
 She might not be able to get out of this, to be just a University student, but she could make Oliver’s wallet hurt for the offense.

 She took the beamshell tincture with the cafeteria breakfast, and then spent the rest of the day on the go, trying to squeeze every last drop of value from each spare minute.
-In the evening, she made a series of eclectic purchases, inspired by Ana and Damien’s ingenious contributions to Operation Defenestration.
+In the evening, she made a series of eclectic purchases inspired by Ana and Damien’s ingenious contributions to Operation Defenestration.

-When Ana and Damien had worked on the planning and preparation for Operation Defenestration, they had opened Siobhan’s eyes to how much someone’s image could change just from a bit of makeup and the right clothes, as well as the sheer extent of what some of the nobles would do to change their appearance, and thus the market for such things.
+When Ana and Damien had worked on the planning and preparation for Operation Defenestration, they had opened Siobhan’s eyes to how much someone’s image could change from just a bit of makeup and the right clothes, as well as the sheer extent of what some of the nobles would do to change their appearance, and thus the market for such things.

 Along with a pair of horn-rimmed glasses, some artful grey streaks in her hair, and a little bit of transparent tightening paste she’d dabbed at the corner of her eyes while squinting to give herself wrinkles, she truly appeared to have transformed into someone else.
 Perhaps an aunt, or an older cousin.